benbridgeman03/ArsenalTicketBot/README.md

 ## Important Notes

-- **Confidential Information**: Keep your email, password, and Telegram API token secure.
-Avoid sharing this information publicly or committing it to a public repository.
 - **Testing**: Run the script in a test mode to ensure all configurations are correct before using it for live ticket purchases.
 - **Updates**: Check for updates to the ticketing process or platform, as changes might require script adjustments.